 Submit all documents to your local General Security office, where you will pay your fees and have your photo and fingerprints taken.
-It’ll take around a month for General Security to process everything.
+It takes about a month for General Security to process your documents.

 Five tips for applying for a student visa in Lebanon

 - Start as soon as you can.
-Getting your documents together takes a lot of time, and even planning can take longer than you expect.
+Gathering your documents takes a lot of time, often longer than you expect.

 - Make an appointment at the US Embassy.
 Appointments are open in the morning only and fill up fast.
-You can enter the US Embassy with your documents and cash to pay fees — that means no keys, purse or phone.
-Going with a friend’s car is best — that way, they can keep an eye on your stuff while you’re inside.
+You can enter the US Embassy with your documents and cash to pay fees only — that means no keys, purse or phone.
+Ask a friend to come along to keep an eye on your stuff while you’re inside.

 - Prepare for extra fees.
 Every step of the application process costs money.
 And getting anything notarized at the US embassy costs $50.

 - Renew your entry visa if you need more time.
-If your experience is like mine, you won’t be able to get everything together in a month.
+If your experience is like mine, you may not be able to get everything together in a month.

 - Check your status with General Security.
-The last thing you want is to be turned away because they’ve made changes or you’re missing a document.
+Avoid getting turned away because they’ve made changes or you’re missing a document.

 If you’re lucky enough to find a job in Lebanon that provides a work visa, there’s not much for you to do — it’s up to your employer to put together your paperwork and pay any fees.

-Processing can, however, take more than six months.
-Just make sure you’re in the country legally while your employer gets your paperwork together.
+Processing can take up to six months or longer, and you’ll need to make sure you’re in the country legally while your employer gets your paperwork together.
 You might have to go to Cyprus for a day to renew your entry visa.

-Getting a visa for Lebanon can be confusing and nearly always take longer than your expect.
+Getting a visa for Lebanon can be confusing and nearly always takes longer than you expect.
 But it’s possible with persistence and by staying on top of the process and documentation.